arcus/education_modules/intro_to_python/intro_to_python.md

 Interested in learning how to write Python code in a Jupyter notebook?
 Continue on to the next section for a hands-on activity!
 You won't need to download anything to your computer.

-## Using a Jupyter Notebook: Hand-On Activity
+## Using a Jupyter Notebook: Hands-On Activity

 This is a hands-on activity!
 Feel free to pop over to that tab you opened in the [Lesson Preparation section](#Lesson-Preparation) to get started.
 Need the link again?
 Here it is: